Sorry, you need to enable JavaScript to visit this website.

 imaging-tests-iconImaging tests

-The most commonly used staging system for multiple myeloma is the Revised International Staging System (R-ISS), which is based on 4 factors:
+The most common way for a healthcare provider to determine the stage of a patient’s multiple myeloma is the Revised International Staging System (R-ISS), which is based on levels of 3 proteins and any genetic information in cancer cells:

 Albumin level